msemon/DriftHamsterMouse/README.md

 # Cusp patterning analysis

-* cuspid_Erlang_2021_GamBoxCoxModel.r *
+`cuspid_Erlang_2021_GamBoxCoxModel.r`

-his script fits a relationship between embryo weight and age in days post coitum (dpc) by GAM+boxcox or linear+boxcox tranformation.
-This is using the data of hundreds of embryos in weightTime_hamstermouse.txt.
-Then age is predicted for embryos used for cusp patterning and RNAseq samples.
+This script first fits a relationship between embryo weight and age in days post coitum (dpc) by GAM+boxcox or linear+boxcox tranformation.
+This is using the data of hundreds of embryos in `weightTime_hamstermouse.txt`.
+Then age is predicted for embryos used for cusp patterning models (`cusp_fgf4_hamster.xlsx` and `cusp_fgf4_mouse.xlsx`) and RNAseq samples (`metadata-samplesRNAseq.txt`).

-`weightTime_hamstermouse.txt`

-`cusp_fgf4_hamster.xlsx`

-`cusp_fgf4_mouse.xlsx`

-`metadata-samplesRNAseq.txt`
+In a second time, the models for cusp patterning are fitted with continuous time Marlov chains.